lacerda/lacerda.github.io/index.md

 In another life I was an economist involved in finance, real estate and productivity management.
 I think both CS and Economics have a lot to benefit from each other and I'm always happy to talk about this.

-I currently work at [ROSS Intelligence][ross-url] as a Machine Intelligence Engineer.

 *Contact me at <span style="white-space:nowrap">lacerda (at) cs.toronto.edu</span>*

 [View my resumé](../docs/Rafael%20Lacerda%20CV.pdf)